07 Feb Natural Light Product Photography Ideas

 Using Window Light

 You can shoot natural light product photography with just about any camera.
 The more sophisticated the camera, generally, the better results you’ll get, but you can ultimately shoot natural light product photos with a phone camera if you need to.
 So let’s take a look at my typical natural light product photography lighting setup.
 It’s super easy to be honest, just an old camping table next to a window is how I shoot mine!
+You don’t need an expensive product photography table for this kind of natural light photography.
+A product photography setup can be very cheap and very simple!

 I’m really lucky to live in an old Victorian house with beautiful big windows, but you could set this up next to any medium or large size window.
 You could also set it up in, for instance, a garage and open the door (just make sure you’re in the shade if it’s sunny) or next to any open door in your house.
 Obviously a nice window is preferable because it’s not cold in the winter, but sometimes you just have to make things work!